18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-4-reimbursement.md

 Don't forget to **Save!**

+#### Air or Amtrak Booked Outside of Concur
+Any airfare or Amtrak tickets booked outside of Concur are *at your own risk* and may not be approved.
+If you are seeking reimbursement for personally booked airfare or Amtrak, you must choose **Other - Miscellaneous** as the expense description, and in the comments section under **Show other details**, you must provide a justification as to why it was not possible for you to book your travel via Concur or AdTrav.

 #### Local Transportation

 For taxis, public transit, POV mileage and other forms of local transportation, you may [add the expense as normal](#adding-expenses), choosing whichever expense description reflects the nature of the method used.
 Choose the payment method used, and [upload a receipt](#attaching-receipts) only if the expense was greater than $75 (this threshold is $25 for local vouchers).